JinPlanter/ArchitecturalDecisionRecord/UI Framework Selection.md

 - Cross-Platform Compatibility: React Native is a reputable cross-platform framework that facilitates the creation of a single codebase, allowing the application to run on both iOS and Android platforms.
 This approach minimizes development effort, enhances code maintainability, and guarantees a uniform user experience across devices.

-- JavaScript Expertise: Utilizing React Native is particularly advantageous when the development team already possesses a strong background in JavaScript.
-This familiarity can expedite the development process, leading to time and cost savings.
+- JavaScript Expertise: As we already have experience with JavaScript, utilizing React Native gives us a solid foundation of knowledge to work off of.

 - Access to Native Modules: React Native provides access to a broad array of native modules and components.
-This facilitates the integration of platform-specific features, such as camera functionality or location services, ensuring that the application can harness the full capabilities of the device.
+This should potentially allow us to use platform specific features if we have need for them.

 - Performance: React Native is designed to optimize application performance, offering a user experience comparable to native apps.
 It accomplishes this through components that bridge between JavaScript and native code, resulting in fast and responsive applications.

-- Active Community and Ecosystem: React Native boasts a thriving community of developers, which translates to a rich ecosystem of libraries, plugins, and third-party tools.
-This expansive community support accelerates development, simplifies problem-solving, and offers a plethora of resources for the project.
+- Active Community and Ecosystem: React Native boasts a thriving community of developers, which gives us a rich ecosystem of libraries, plugins, and third-party tools.
+This community support can potentially accelerate development, simplify problem-solving, and offer a plethora of resources for our project.

 <br/>

 ### Consequences:

-- Learning Curve: Team members already familiar with JavaScript may transition smoothly to React Native.
-However, some adaptation may be necessary for those new to React Native, which could temporarily impact development velocity.

-- Dependency on React Native: The project's success will be contingent on React Native's stability and ongoing support.
-Any changes or updates in React Native that diverge from our project requirements could present a challenge.

 - Platform-Specific Features: Although React Native allows for the integration of platform-specific features, some advanced or intricate features may require additional development effort.

 - App Size: The app's binary size may be larger compared to fully native apps, primarily due to the inclusion of the React Native runtime and bridge.

-In light of the need for cross-platform compatibility, JavaScript proficiency, access to native modules, and a performant user experience, React Native emerges as a pragmatic choice for our retail application's UI framework.
+Despite these few disadvantages, we believe that with our understanding and skills, React Native is the best and pragmatic choice for our Framework.